MG Software.

 1. Jest

-The most widely used JavaScript testing framework, developed by Meta.
-Jest offers a zero-config experience with built-in mocking, code coverage, and snapshot testing.
-It is the standard for React projects and is broadly supported across the JavaScript ecosystem.
+The most widely used JavaScript testing framework, developed by Meta with over 44,000 GitHub stars.
+Jest offers a zero-config experience with built-in mocking, code coverage via Istanbul, and snapshot testing.
+It processes tests in parallel using worker processes and is the standard for React projects.
+Jest 30 (2025) significantly improved ESM support and watch mode speed.
+Free and open-source under the MIT license.

 Pros